Skip to content

 if/switch Initializers: Narrowing Variable Scope

-Let's look at a familiar scenario.
-We search for a key in a map and handle it differently based on the result:
+Consider a familiar scene.
+You look up a key in a map and branch on the result:

 cpp